Dynamic buckling of elastic rings in a soap film

-This system is similar to a thin-walled elastic cylinder subject to an externally applied pressure --- a subject of considerable engineering interest \cite{Windenburg1934,Lindberg1987,Amabili2003}.
-For a cylinder of infinite length (or a ring of rectangular cross section), it is known that the pressure at which buckling occurs is \cite{Windenburg1934} $\pcollapse=3B/\Rin^3$ with $B=E\t^3/12$ its bending stiffness.
-Just above this collapse pressure, the system adopts a figure-of-eight shape, ultimately leading to self-contact \cite{Carrier1947,Flaherty1972}.
+The patterns observed dynamically are qualitatively similar to those observed in the analogous static systems: for a thin-walled elastic cylinder of infinite length (or a ring of rectangular cross section) subject to an externally applied pressure it is known \cite{Windenburg1934,Lindberg1987,Amabili2003} that the pressure at which buckling occurs is $\pcollapse=3B/\Rin^3$ with $B=E\t^3/12$ its bending stiffness.
+Just above this collapse pressure, the static system adopts a figure-of-eight shape, ultimately leading to self-contact \cite{Carrier1947,Flaherty1972}.
 While other higher modes of instability exist, they have only been observed by the imposition of an additional breaking of symmetry, e.g.~via confinement with a polygonal boundary of the desired mode number \cite{Hazel2017}.
 For thin, unconfined elastic annuli, static wrinkling patterns with higher modes of instability are common \cite{Cerda2003,Huang2007,Pineirua2013,Paulsen2017}, but require two opposing (though not in general equal) tensions to be applied: when $\Tout/\Tin\ll1$ in these static systems, the annulus breaks its gross axisymmetry by forming a lenticular or `stadium' shape \cite{Paulsen2017}.
-The observation of a wrinkle pattern (fig.~\ref{fig:pics}b) with a single applied tension is therefore indicative of a dynamic phenomenon.
+Since the corresponding static scenarios lead to instability with $n=2$, the observation in fig.~\ref{fig:pics} of patterns with mode number $n>2$ is suggestive of a dynamic phenomenon.